Doctor Cine Actor: Production

 The film marks Krishna's second appearance in a triple role.
 He plays a son and nephew who look alike.
 The film has score and soundtrack composed by K. Chakravarthy.
 The lyrics were written by Veturi and Appalacharya, with vocals by S. P. Balasubrahmanyam, P. Susheela and S. Janaki.

 Reception

-Reviewing the film for Andhra Patrika on 14 April 1982, C. S. B. appreciated the performances and technical aspects, adding that: "Direction by Vijaya Nirmala appeals to all sections of audience."
-Gudipoodi Srihari of Sitara maganize on the review dated 25 April 1982, called the Doctor Cine Actor "a film within a film."
-Srihari felt that the focus was more on the actor part, and a few scenes were unnecessary as they dragged the screenplay.
+Reviewing the film for Andhra Patrika on 14 April 1982, C. S. B. appreciated the performances and technical aspects, adding, "Direction by Vijaya Nirmala appeals to all sections of audience."
+Gudipoodi Srihari of Sitara magazine on the review dated 25 April 1982, called the Doctor Cine Actor "a film within a film."
+Srihari felt that the focus was more on the actor part, and a few unnecessary scenes dragged down the screenplay.